FIND ME ON

 Read: August 4, 2021 • Rating: 7/10

-Reread this classic after reading it in middle school and really liking it.
-It still has the same dark and uneasy tone, along with a somewhat bittersweet truth and inevitability of how Bod's life will need to end up in the end that makes it a nice read.
+Loved this book in middle school so I decided to read it again.
+It still has the same dark and uneasy tone, along with the bittersweet inevitability of how Bod's life will need to end up that makes it a nice read.

-I didn't like it as much as when I was younger - but maybe because it's easier to appreciate at a younger age, closer to the age and mentality of Bod.
+I didn't like it as much as when I was younger - but maybe because it's easier to appreciate closer to the age and mentality of Bod.

 Moonwalking with Einstein